anshuneelkanth12-ctrl/tech-deck/README.md

 ## How the auto-update works

-The GitHub Action in `.github/workflows/deploy.yml` runs `build.py` on GitHub's servers **every 3 hours** (and whenever you push a change, or click *Run workflow*).
+The GitHub Action in `.github/workflows/deploy.yml` runs `build.py` on GitHub's servers **on a schedule** (and whenever you push a change, or click *Run workflow*).
 Each run fetches the newest stories and republishes the page, so opening your bookmarked URL always shows current news — no server for you to manage, and your computer can be off.

-To change the frequency, edit the `cron` line in that file — `"0 * * * *"` for
+The schedule asks for every 15 minutes, but GitHub's free scheduler is
-hourly, `"*/15 * * * *"` for every 15 minutes.
-Note that GitHub's free scheduler
+best-effort: it delays runs when busy and quietly drops some.
+From July to September 2026 it managed roughly 14 runs a day, not the 96 requested.
+To change the pace, edit the `cron` line in that file — e.g. `"7 * * * *"` for hourly.
-is best-effort: during busy periods a scheduled run can be delayed by several minutes or occasionally skipped, so a short interval is a target, not a guarantee.
+Keep the minutes off round numbers like :00, which GitHub says is its busiest moment.

 **AI-summary cost & caching:** paywalled (Financial Times) cards get an AI summary via the Anthropic API, which is pay-as-you-go.
 Summaries are cached (via